RM (musician): Art patronage

 RM embraced collecting art after a chance visit to the Art Institute of Chicago in 2018.
 He mentioned about experiencing Stendhal Syndrome while observing art works by Seurat and Monet being drawn to 20th-century artists like Yun Hyong-keun, Chang Ucchin, and Nam June Paik.
-Some of RM’s notable art collections include Roni Horn's glass sculpture, KAWS figurines and Takeshi Murakami's "Flower Ball (3-D), Kindergarten (2007)".
+Some of RM's notable art collections include Roni Horn's glass sculpture, KAWS figurines and Takashi Murakami's "Flower Ball (3-D), Kindergarten (2007)".
 In the spring of 2020, RM acquired "Disappearing Hometown 730", a luminescent landscape by South Korean artist Joung Young Ju.

 In December 2020, the Arts Council of Korea named him one of its ten 2020 Patrons of the Arts in recognition of his donation to the National Museum of Modern and Contemporary Art for the printing and distribution of various rare art books to schools and libraries in rural and mountainous regions.
 Since September 2021, he has consecutively donated ₩100 million annually towards the preservation and restoration of cultural artifacts overseas, through the Cultural Heritage Administration (CHA) and the Overseas Cultural Heritage Foundation.
 His first donation, originally made privately, was used for treatment of a hwarot owned by the Los Angeles County Museum of Art (LACMA) at the time, while his 2022 donation was used for the creation of an art brochure introducing Korean paintings.